statgen/SLURM-examples/README.md

 Rscript /net/wonderland/home/foo/myscript.R
 ```

+:exclamation: _Bash script size must be less than 4MB.
+If you have large script, then: (a) try using short versions of SLURM options, make your bash variable names short, avoid using long file paths and file names; (b) or try to split it._

 ### A job that use multiple cores (on a single machine)
 Some common single-node multi-threaded jobs:
 - programs that use multi-threaded linear algebra libraries (MKL, BLAS, ATLAS, etc.)